wiwo-one/imessage-clone/README.md

 - Login/Register using Firebase Auth
 - Send messages in existing chats
-- Create new chat
+- Create new chats
 - Each chat is visible for all users
-- Change chat's name
+- Change chat's name / delete chat.
+User can change only chats that was created by him.
+- Look&feel based on iMessage iPhone app.
+Fully responsive.
+- Styling done partly with CSS Modules and partly TailwindCss

 Used:

 - React
 - Redux (to store active user)
-- Local Storage - to store active chats
+- Local Storage - to store logged user
-- Firebase Firestore - realtime DB.
+- Firebase Firestore - DB
 - Firebase Auth